On the Cancellation of Nuclear Effects in the Valence Region: Introduction

-A notable observation~\cite{Gomez:1993ri,Kulagin:2010gd,Weinstein:2010rt} inferred from data is the cancellation of nuclear effects in the region around $x=0.3$, which is dominated by the valence quark distributions.
-Minimal modifications to the structure functions of bound nucleons were reported for $0.25\leq x \leq 0.35$ in various measurements~\cite{EuropeanMuon:1992pyr,BCDMS:1985dor,BCDMS:1987upi,Gomez:1993ri,Amaudruz:1995tq,NewMuon:1991exl,NewMuon:1996yuf,HERMES:1999bwb,HERMES:2002llm,Seely:2009gt,HallC:2022utd,CLAS:2019vsb,Griffioen:2015hxa,JeffersonLabHallATritium:2024las}, with a remarkable consistency across all nuclear targets.
-A quantitative study of such a cancellation could provide insights into the underlying nuclear mechanisms and on their interplay in the valence quark region.
-A better understanding of the observed effect can also be useful for the absolute normalization of current and future measurements.
+A key observation emerging from global experimental data~\cite{Gomez:1993ri,Kulagin:2004ie,Kulagin:2010gd,Weinstein:2010rt} is the cancellation of nuclear corrections around $x \approx 0.3$, where valence quark distributions dominate.
+Minimal nuclear modification are observed within the interval $0.25 \leq x \leq 0.35$ across diverse targets and kinematic domains~\cite{EuropeanMuon:1992pyr,BCDMS:1985dor,BCDMS:1987upi,Gomez:1993ri,Amaudruz:1995tq,NewMuon:1991exl,NewMuon:1996yuf,HERMES:1999bwb,HERMES:2002llm,Seely:2009gt,HallC:2022utd,CLAS:2019vsb,Griffioen:2015hxa,JeffersonLabHallATritium:2024las}.
+A detailed study of this region offers valuable insight into the underlying interplay of distinct nuclear dynamics.
+Furthermore, characterizing this cancellation also provides a reliable reference point for the absolute normalization of existing and future measurements.

-In this paper we evaluate the accuracy in the cancellation of nuclear effects using all existing DIS data at $0.25\leq x \leq 0.35$ (Sec.\ref{sec:data}).
-We also compare the predictions of the microscopic model of Refs.~\cite{Kulagin:2004ie,Kulagin:2010gd,Kulagin:2014vsa} with the same data, and discuss the origin for the observed cancellation of nuclear effects in a narrow region around $x=0.3$ (Sec.\ref{sec:discus}).
+In this paper, we perform a quantitative assessment of the cancellation of nuclear effects using the world DIS data in the range $0.25 \leq x \leq 0.35$ (Sec.~\ref{sec:data}).
+We then compare these data with predictions from the microscopic nuclear model of Refs.~\cite{Kulagin:2004ie,Kulagin:2010gd,Kulagin:2014vsa} and discuss the physical mechanisms originating the cancellation of nuclear modifications within such a narrow kinematic window (Sec.~\ref{sec:discus}).